-- Attendance and punctuality are monitored daily by the school.
-If a child has a repeated number of unauthorised absences, the parents and guardians will be contacted to discuss concerns. - At the end of each half term, attendance and punctuality rates and analysed: - o Attendance below target will be monitored - Attendance below 90% (persistent absence) will be reported to the Attendance Officer who may: - Contact parents / carers by telephone call / letter to raise concerns and offer support - Contact parents / carers to arrange a home visit and seek to ensure that the parents or guardians understand the seriousness of the situation and potential further action - Recommend that that Local Authority take legal action against parents / carers who repeatedly fail to accept their responsibility for ensuring good attendance and punctuality. - Regular lateness over a period of time which remains unexplained may also result in a letter of concern, a meeting with parents or a referral to the Attendance Officer
+- Attendance and punctuality are monitored daily by the School Business Manager and Admin Assistant.
+If a child has a repeated number of unauthorised absences, the Head teacher (attendance / CME lead) will be informed and parents/carers will be contacted to discuss concerns. - At the end of each half term, attendance and punctuality rates are analysed by the Head Teacher: - Attendance below target will be monitored - Attendance below 90% (persistent absence) will be reported to the Attendance Officer who may: - Contact parents / carers by telephone call / letter to raise concerns and offer support - Contact parents / carers to arrange a home visit and seek to ensure that the parents or guardians understand the seriousness of the situation and potential further action

+- Recommend that that Local Authority take legal action against parents / carers who repeatedly fail to accept their responsibility for ensuring good attendance and punctuality. - Attendance below 50%, or which has lasted for 4 weeks, and where there is no clear plan in place will be referred to the LA CME Officer (David Sampson) for monitoring through the termly Pupils out of School Meeting. - Regular lateness over a period of time which remains unexplained may also result in a letter of concern, a meeting with parents or a referral to the Attendance Officer